About the Arlington ISD

 - Students have the opportunity to graduate with college credit in 31 courses through the district's Advanced Placement program; that's the equivalent of one full year of college study.
 The Advanced Placement curricula include courses in English, math, science, social studies, music theory, art and foreign languages.

 - The AISD and Tarrant County College offer dual-credit choices at each high school.
 The district covers tuition costs and books for students who take advantage of this on-site opportunity.
 Students pay a $59 fee per course.
 This program was the first of its kind in this area.

 - The AISD is home to an award-winning and acclaimed special education program that focuses on academic success as well as the development of life skills.

-- Twenty-seven students were selected for the All-State Band, Choir, Jazz Band and Orchestra.
+- Twenty-nine students were selected for the All-State Band, Choir and Orchestra.